Minimax optimal approaches to the label shift problem in non-parametric settings: Simulations

-In this section, we present simulation results comparing the performance of the minimax optimal approaches with common baseline approaches.
-In our simulations, the labels in the source domain are balanced $Y_i \sim \Ber(0.5)$, but the labels in the target domain are imbalanced $Y_i\sim\Ber(0.9)$.
+In this section, we present simulations that illustrate the effects of class imbalance in the source domain.
+The labels in the source domain are distributed as $Y_i \sim \Ber(\pi_P)$, and the labels in the target domain are distributed as $Y_i\sim\Ber(0.75)$.
 The class conditional distributions (in both source and target domains) are